Mitchell High School (Tennessee)

 Mitchell High School, also known as Mitchell Road High School, is a public 9–12 school in Memphis, Tennessee, United States, located at 658 West Mitchell Road in South Memphis.
 The school is served by the Memphis-Shelby County Schools district.
 As of 2022 the high school's student body was 97 percent black and 1.4 percent hispanic.

+Athletics

+Mitchell High School plays in TSSAA's west grand division and 9th athletic district as the Tigers and Lady Tigers for baseball, basketball, cross country, football, softball, track and field, and volleyball.
+Historically, the school used to compete in bowling and golf.

+The school has a strong record for both gendered track and field teams.
+The boys' team has 8 state titles and 7 individual champions, and the girls' team has 3 state titles and 8 individual champions.